DeepBlueRobotics/training/docs/section-7/control.md

 It is often easy to get a motor to move at a certain velocity and acceleration using Feedforward + Feedback (which will be explained in the next few articles).
 However, what if we want a motor to turn to an exact position?
 In order to use feedforward effectively for position control, we need to come up with a sequence of velocities that will take the robot mechanism to the desire position.
 This is called a motion profile.

+!!! warning
+    The Trapezoid Profiling section is still being worked on.

 In some situations, using a motion profile is overkill and feedback control is enough.
 We will explain why that sometimes pure pid or motion profiling would be for certain situations.